 Jump in for 21 days.
-Once you’ve done some reading/research, I highly encourage you to jump into your diet & lifestyle program for 3 weeks, a mini-commitment.
+Once you’ve committed mentally to a change, I highly encourage you to jump into your program for 3 weeks, a mini-commitment.
 There are at least two reasons for this.
-First, you will notice the physical benefits of the diet within 3 weeks, and the more closely you follow the program, the more significant those effects will be (increased energy, better bowel function, less bloating/GI discomfort, weight loss, lower blood pressure, lower blood sugar).
-Second, many foods are quick to give us pleasure or ignite sentiment (ex: sugars, excessive salt, sugar in combination with fat, dairy, etc).
-When we consume these foods, we want more, even when our brain tells us we are full.
-Many food substances act like opiates (yes, drugs) in the brain, binding to opioid receptors and causing us to feel pleasure or even emotional attachment to foods.
-These foods literally make us feel good, but only for a short time, and then our brain tells us to eat more.
-Sugar is one of these addictive substances.
-There is evidence that cheese may also be addictive.
-Do we tell a cigarette smoker or alcoholic to only use their addictive substance periodically?
-If we did, they would never succeed.
-When it comes to diet, food addictions (while not always as serious as drug/alcohol addictions) are strongly influenced by taste.
-The more we taste the sugar, fat, cheese, etc., the more we desire it.
-Further, these foods can desensitize our taste buds and make foods in their natural state seem bland and boring.
+First, you will notice the physical benefits of the program within 3 weeks.
+Seeing positive changes will be rewarding and reinforces your efforts.
+Second, many processed foods simply ruin our tastebuds.
+Transitioning to a diet with more whole, plant-based foods may initially seem bland if you are accustomed to more processed foods.
 As you remove these taste-ruining foods from your diet, it takes only a few short weeks for the taste buds to re-calibrate.
 You’ll crave less sugar and salt, and amounts you normally found acceptable will seem overpowering.
 Whole, plant-based foods seasoned with herbs, citrus, and small amounts of sea salt & black pepper will be tasty and satisfying.
-Your palate will also begin to notice more subtle flavors when you eliminate the taste-ruining foods.
 Commit to your program for 21 days.
-This trial period is short enough to use the psychological trick of telling yourself you can eat whatever you want on day 22, but long enough to begin getting acclimated to your new way of life.
+This trial period is short enough to use the psychological trick of telling yourself you can eat whatever you want on day 22, but long enough to appreciate the positive effects which will help you stick to your new way of life.

 Some of you might still be staring at the first sentence in this paragraph asking “Shoot, this chick wants me to cook?”
 Yes, yes I do.
 I’m a strong believer in making time for cooking and meal-sharing.
-Even cooking for yourself can become incredibly meditative and enjoyable.
-I also personally believe in the energy behind food.
+Even cooking for yourself can be incredibly fulfilling.
+I believe in the energy behind food.
 When a meal is prepared with my hands, or another’s hands, prepared with love and dedication, that love and energy is shared with everyone who consumes the food.